noorus/baybay/README.md

 ### Usage

-Baybay is an [AMD](http://en.wikipedia.org/wiki/Asynchronous_module_definition) module and does not depend on anything.
+Baybay is a small [UMD](https://github.com/umdjs/umd) module and does not depend on anything.
 Baybay does its best to be *idiot-proof*, and will never generate invalid HTML.

     var bb = require( "baybay" );